kaminiwalunj/AI-102-AIEngineer/Instructions/20-ocr.md

 ```
 pip install azure-cognitiveservices-vision-computervision==0.7.0
-pip install python-dotenv
 ```

 3. View the contents of the **read-text** folder, and note that it contains a file for configuration settings:
     - **C#**: appsettings.json
     - **Python**: .env

-    Open the configuration file and update the configuration values it contains to reflect the **endpoint** and an authentication **key** for your cognitive services resource.
+    Open the configuration file and update the configuration values it contains to reflect the **endpoint** and an authentication **key** for your Azure AI services resource.
 Save your changes.
 4. Note that the **read-text** folder contains a code file for the client application:

     - **C#**: Program.cs
     - **Python**: read-text.py

     Open the code file and at the top, under the existing namespace references, find the comment **Import namespaces**.
-Then, under this comment, add the following language-specific code to import the namespaces you will need to use the Computer Vision SDK:
+Then, under this comment, add the following language-specific code to import the namespaces you will need to use the Azure AI Vision SDK:

 **C#**